sysprog21/vsnd/README.md

-# Virtual Linux Sound Driver
+# Virtual Soundcard Driver for Linux Kernel

-`vsnd` implements a Linux driver that introduces a virtual soundcard.
+`vsnd` implements a Linux device driver that introduces a virtual soundcard.
 Typically, a sound card is a hardware component that enables computers to play audio files.
 This virtual soundcard, however, is designed to transmit audio PCM data received from various programs directly into a FIFO file.

-## Prerequisite
+## Prerequisites
 The following packages must be installed before building `vsnd`.

 To compile the kernel driver successfully, package versions of currently used